 A loaf of French bread, breadsticks, or dinner rolls would be a good addition to have in a basket on the dinner table.

-More easy pasta dinner recipes you may like:
+More easy pasta dinner recipes

 This Cheesy Chicken Pasta is an easy meal that is ready in 30 minutes.
 Gooey cheese, pasta, and chicken will have everyone licking their plate clean in a hurry.